Canoe, Kayak + SUP

 The North + South Thompson Rivers

-Paddle upstream from Riverside Park and back or launch from Harrington Drive in Westsyde.
-It is possible to launch from Rayleigh, and the Tournament Capital Ranch too, but there are no official boat launches.
-Farther upstream, paddlers launch at the McLure Ferry and the Little Fort Ferry for a long downstream paddle.
+Launch from Riverside Park, Harrington Drive in Westsyde or Tournament Capital Ranch (no official boat launch), where the views paddling up or downstream are enjoyable.
+Further upstream, paddlers can launch at the McLure Ferry and the Little Fort Ferry for a long, picturesque view downstream to Kamloops.

-The south Thompson is a great route but in the warmer months, it becomes very popular with boaters.
+The South Thompson is also a great route but the summer moths become very popular with boaters.
 Launching from Lafarge or Pritchard Bridge gives a peaceful experience ending at Pioneer Park.
-Paddlers can also launch from McArthur Island to explore Rabbit Island, the 12 km section downstream, or upstream to the confluence.
+Paddlers can also launch from McArthur Island or Riverside Park to explore Rabbit Island downstream towards the airport.

-Lake Access: North Thompson: Harrington Drive in Westsyde, Rae-more park in Rayleigh, Tournament Capital Ranch, McLure & Little Fort Ferry.
+Lake Access: North Thompson: Harrington Drive in Westsyde, Tournament Capital Ranch, McLure & Little Fort Ferry.
 South Thompson: Pioneer Park, Riverside Park, River Rd, Valleyview, McArthur Island Park, Lafarge and Pritchard Bridge.

 Paul Lake Provincial Park is nestled down the road from Harper Mountain.
 The park offers a large campground, a popular day-use area with beach and cartop boat launch.
 With over seven km of hiking trails and 12km of shoreline to paddle, it's sure to be a great day at this popular destination.